sandarutharuneth/ivongiveaways/README.md

 # You can run the bot in just a few steps!
 Let me show you how:
 ## Hosting
-> ⚠  This bot needs a [Node.js v16+](https://nodejs.org/en/blog/release/v16.0.0/)  runtime to function since discord.js version 13 requires said node version to function.
+> ⚠  This bot needs a [Node.js v16+](https://nodejs.org/en/blog/release/v16.0.0/)  runtime to function since discord.js version 13 requires node version to function.

 [![Run on Repl.it](https://repl.it/badge/github/sandarutharuneth/ivongiveaways)](https://repl.it/github/sandarutharuneth/ivongiveaways)